 Cracked, Flawed and Frayed is a mix of new songs and selected older tracks: “The new songs were looking through the lens of our current world and deserved some company on the album that related to them.
 This led to choosing older songs that fit the narrative of redemption and trying to get things right when given the chance.
 Living through 2020, we’ve seen a lot of darkness, but also, a lot has come out into the light that gives us an opportunity to do better as we move forward,” Samuel explains.

-Cracked, Flawed and Frayed will be released on March 11, 2021.
-The date was chosen for specific reasons: First, it will be Samuel & Kimberly’s 4th anniversary, but also it was on that date that the United States screeched to a halt due to the pandemic.
-Brightwire hope that the date this year will be about reclamation and celebration rather than the feeling of loss that left no one untouched this year.
+Cracked, Flawed and Frayed was released on March 11, 2021.
+The date was chosen for specific reasons: First, it was be Samuel & Kimberly’s 4th anniversary, but also it was on that date that the United States screeched to a halt due to the pandemic.
+Brightwire hope that the date will be about reclamation and celebration rather than the feeling of loss that left no one untouched in 2020.

 To sum it up, Samuel remarked, “We used this dark period to create an album we’re proud of and feel absolutely at peace with since we could not do it with the peripheral world.
 Initially, the idea was to see how far we could take each track just trading recordings back and forth online, but I feel like we quickly moved on from that line of thought to one of just serving the songs.
 This is the first album I’ve sent out in the world that is complete and saw the songs taken to their end rather than just a document of that moment in time for the band.”